 index_exact_words = {0|1}

-This option enables indexing of the original keywords along with the stemmed or remapped versions.
-The default value is 0, which means this feature is disabled.
+This option allows for the indexing of original keywords along with their morphologically modified versions.
+However, original keywords that are remapped by the wordforms and exceptions cannot be indexed.
+The default value is 0, indicating that this feature is disabled by default.

-When index_exact_words is enabled, the raw keywords are added to the full-text index along with the stemmed or remapped versions.
 This allows the use of the exact form operator in the query language.
-Keep in mind that enabling this feature will increase the full-text index size and indexing time, but will not impact search performance.
+Enabling this feature will increase the full-text index size and indexing time, but will not impact search performance.

 CREATE TABLE products(title text, price float) index_exact_words = '1' morphology = 'stem_en'